Connect with others who understand.

 Ovarian cancer and other gynecologic cancers are usually discovered during a pelvic exam.
 If you have symptoms that indicate ovarian cancer, your doctor will recommend a series of imaging, blood, and genetic tests to determine the cause.

 Ovarian cancer is the result of uncontrolled cell growth in the ovaries.
 The three main types are epithelial, germ cell, and stromal cell ovarian cancer.
-Overall, these fall under the umbrella of gynecologic cancers; other types include fallopian tube cancer and primary peritoneal cancer.
+Overall, these fall under the umbrella of gynecologic cancers.
+Other types include fallopian tube cancer and primary peritoneal cancer.

 Tests for Diagnosing Ovarian Cancer

 Currently, there are no reliable screening tests available to detect ovarian cancer.
 However, there are a number of tests which together can diagnose ovarian cancer.
 These tests are commonly available at your gynecologist’s or doctor’s office.
-Women who are at a high risk of developing ovarian cancer should be screened regularly.
+People who are at a high risk of developing ovarian cancer should be screened regularly.

 Physical and Pelvic Exam